fdz6/lithiumx_browser/README.md

 (Linux is supported if you run the Wine environment.)

-(Minimum iOS Version: iOS ? or higher)

 (Minimum Android Version: Android ? or higher)

-Use 150% scale for the best performance or else the browser UI breaks. https://github.com/user-attachments/assets/6ff5fffb-7116-4622-8983-21e33e2a9881
+Use 150% scale on Windows for the best performance or else the browser UI breaks. https://github.com/user-attachments/assets/6ff5fffb-7116-4622-8983-21e33e2a9881